uQr/cordova-docs/tutorial-team-build/Jenkins.md

 1. Go to the Jenkins Dashboard again (click on "Jenkins" in the upper left hand corner)

-3. Install the EnvInjector Plugin
+3. Install the EnvInject Plugin
 	1. Click Manage Jenkins > Manage Plugins

 	3. Click the "Available" tab

 	3. Filter to "EnvInject".
 Note that if you do not see it, it may already be installed.

-	4. Check "Install" checkbox and click "Install without restart" checkbox
+	4. Check "Install" checkbox and click "Install without restart"

 	![EnvInject Plugin](<media/jenkins-1.png>)

+	We will use the EnvInject plugin in our Jenkins project build config for OSX later in this tutorial.

 4. Prep OSX for Use with a Slave Agent
-Next we need to setup our OSX Slave agent.
-The following is a quick summary.
-See [here](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) for detailed instructions.

-	1. First, if you have not already, [install the Java JDK for OSX](https://oracle.com/technetwork/java/javase/downloads/index.html) as the agent will use it.
-(JRE is not sufficient.)
+	1. First, if you have not already, [install the Java SE JDK](https://oracle.com/technetwork/java/javase/downloads/index.html) on your OSX build server as the agent will use it.
+(The JRE alone is not sufficient.)

 	2. Next we need to enable SSH.
+On your OSX Machine:

 		1. Go to Settings > Sharing.